CalebCooperDev/dark-heresy-refrence/README.md

 TODO: Learn how to load JS dynamically for the tables that have entries with die rolls Create Career Path Images with transparent backgrounds and multiple sizes for srcset Find more time

+11/28/21 Made some progress with basic styling and layout.

 11/27/21 Tried to get routing working with the history API.
 Made a little progress but the previous urls dont clear so I just get a string of urls.
 Each time the link is clicked the new url is appended to the end of the old.

 For future reference the History API pushState() doesn't like using long file paths in the url parameter